-CTEC: If students have studied PE / Sport / Health and Fitness at Key Stage 4 a grade 5/Merit grade is desirable.
+CTEC: If students have studied a Sport Course at Key Stage 4 a grade 5/Merit grade is desirable.
 Grade 5 in both English and Maths are also desirable.
 A teacher recommendation would be considered if the course requirements were not met.